Residency Program: the training program

 A special arrangement has been established by which the residents in PM&R have an in-depth experience in locomotor anatomy.
 All residents in the second year of PM&R training serve as laboratory assistants in the Department of Anatomy for the gross musculoskeletal component of the anatomy course given to undergraduate medical students.
 The residents join two orthopedic residents in doing some dissection, supervising students on cadaver work, and leading seminar discussions.
 They will also attend all lectures by the anatomy faculty.
 The commitment is for one-half day per week for 4 months.

 All residents participate as group discussion leaders in the neuroscience program offered to medical students.
 This is an interdisciplinary program which integrates basic and clinical sciences.
 Residents gain a rich experience in the clinical neurosciences under the direction of neurology faculty.
 The teaching program uses problem-based, small group learning, with residents serving as group leaders.

-The department is committed to an active research program and each resident is expected to participate in and complete a research project by the end of their residency program.
-Dr. Divakara Kedlaya is director of research for the department and is responsible for the teaching program in research methology.
-He is assisted by Michael Gilewski Phd and both are involved in supervising resident research projects.
+RESEARCHThe department is committed to an active research program and each resident is expected to participate in and complete a research project by the end of their residency program.
+The director of research for the PM&R Department is responsible for the teaching program in research methology.

 All residents attend journal club and receive an initial orientation to critical appraisal of scientific literature and an introduction to study design.